How to Choose a Wooden Bed Frame for an Adjustable Mattress

 The slats rest on the cleats and the cleats are a piece of the bed that would block your adjustable frame from fitting.
 Those cleats can’t be there if you want to use an adjustable mattress.
 You don’t want to try removing them yourself.
 That could damage the bed.

 When one of our Furniture Specialists has the pleasure of talking to you via phone or email and you have made him or her aware that you’d like to use a bed with an adjustable mattress, the specialist will inform the wood shop.
-The craftsman building your bed will leave the cleats (slat support) out so your mattress will fit and slats that normally support your mattress will not be used.
-With these parts removed, you can lower your adjustable base and mattress down into the bed frame.
+The craftsman building your bed will leave the cleats (slat support) out so your mattress will fit and the slats that normally support your mattress will not be used.
+With these parts removed, you can lower your adjustable base and mattress into the bed frame.

 Can a Storage Bed or Platform Bed Accommodate an Adjustable Mattress?

-If you would like a platform bed or storage bed that has a flat solid surface, often with storage drawers underneath, an adjustable base and mattress can be used, but adjustments will have to be made to your bed at the woodshop.
-Our large variety of Amish made beds includes some storage and platform beds that can accommodate an adjustable mattress and some that cannot.
+Our large variety of Amish-made beds includes some storage and platform beds that can accommodate an adjustable mattress and some that cannot.
 We again encourage you to connect with a furniture specialist to inform them if you’d like to use an adjustable mattress with your new bed, so they can confirm with the woodshop that it can be done.
-In order for a storage or platform bed to handle an adjustable mattress, the frame must evenly distribute weight across the platform surface instead of four posts.
-Some of our Amish platform beds will accommodate an adjustable mattress as well.
-The woodshop will re-engineer the frame, reinforce it with metal and secure the slats.
-(This will likely require a custom quote.)

 Amish Platform Traditional Storage Bed